Skip to main content

 Civil Marriage Registration

-Civil ceremony is the government-recognized marriage registration performed at municipal offices, required for legal recognition and taking 20-30 minutes with 4-6 witnesses.
-Introduced during French colonial rule, 70% of urban couples and 30% of rural couples complete civil registration.
+Civil ceremony is the government-recognized marriage registration performed at municipal offices, required for legal recognition and taking 20-30 minutes with witnesses.
+Introduced during French colonial rule, many urban couples complete civil registration.

 Requirements and costs:

-La Réception is the main wedding celebration following religious ceremonies, featuring 200-500 guests, traditional music, dancing, and elaborate feasts lasting 6-12 hours.
+La Reception is the main wedding celebration following religious ceremonies, featuring extended family and community members, traditional music, dancing, and elaborate feasts lasting many hours.
 This tradition evolved from community celebration practices dating back centuries.

-Modern Dakar receptions blend traditional sabarsah-BAR drummers with contemporary DJs.
+Modern Dakar receptions blend traditional sabar drummers with contemporary DJs.
 Different ethnic groups showcase unique dances: Wolof’s sabar, Serer’s ndutn-DOOT, Fula’s traditional moves.

 Traditional Wedding Attire: The Boubou and Accessories